Wine Words: Flor

 The Magic of Flor

-result of all this is a pale colored, extremely dry wine, with a noticeable acetaldehyde, green olive, nutty aroma and flavor.
+The result of all this is a pale colored, extremely dry wine, with a noticeable acetaldehyde, green olive, nutty aroma and flavor.

 How Flor Survives – The Solera System

+Fractional blending is a dynamic maturation system, by which wines from different stages of the maturation process are blended together.
 Some liken it to keeping the young wines in touch with their ancestors!

 Flor – Not just a Sherry Phenomenon

 While Sherry is the most celebrated flor influenced wine, there are a number of other wines around the world that are also flor influenced.
 The most important of these are the Vin Jaune wines from the Jura area of France, and certain styles of Tokaji from Hungary.